Chart Color Schemes

 Household Composition

-Muswellbrook has a typical household mix, with a median household size of 2.5 people
+Muswellbrook has a typical household mix, with a higher-than-average median household size

-Family households account for 67.5% of all households, including 27.7% couples with children, 24.7% couples without children, and 14.1% single parent families.
-Non-family households constitute the remaining 32.5%, with lone person households at 29.6% and group households comprising 3.0%.
-The median household size is 2.5 people.
+Family households constitute 67.5% of all households, including 27.7% couples with children, 24.7% couples without children, and 14.1% single parent families.
+Non-family households account for the remaining 32.5%, with lone person households at 29.6% and group households comprising 3.0%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households